This post may contain affiliate links. Please read our disclosure policy.

 Which you totally shouldn’t do because there is an egg in there as a binder!
 After all, it is the glue that holds it all together to make one happy, light family.
 You don’t want a loosey-goosey base for your tomatoes.

-Give us all the Tomato Goat Cheese Galette deets:
+Why this is the best Tomato Goat Cheese Galette

 Let’s review our tomato prep situation, shall we?
 Mostly because I took some pretty pictures and I want to share them with you! ?